ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/stop-indexing.js.markdown

 * To resume indexing for all indexes from the client:
   See [resume indexing](../../../../client-api/operations/maintenance/indexes/start-indexing).

-* To resume indexing for all indexes from the Studio:
+* To resume indexing for all indexes from Studio:
   Go to the [database list view](../../../../studio/database/databases-list-view#more-actions).

 * Pausing indexing is **Not a persistent operation**.